Aditya-git-rajya/Music-Recommendation-System/README.md

 | **Environment** | Google Colab (recommended) |

 ### Why This Approach Works
 Songs with similar themes, emotions, or storytelling styles often use similar vocabulary and language patterns.
-By analyzing these patterns mathematically (via TF-IDF), we can find songs that "feel" similar even if they're by different artists or from different eras.
+By analyzing these patterns mathematically, we can find songs that "feel" similar even if they're by different artists or from different eras.

 ---